 The Triton Regional School Committee adopted a revised transportation policy on June 8, 2011 that went into effect in September, 2011.
 The changes of note revolve around the fact that we now transport ALL students, regardless of the distance of the students’ residence from his/her school of attendance.
 In order to do this, bus stops were consolidated, establishing them at more common, safe locations rather than multiple smaller stops.
 It is the parents’ responsibility to ensure that their child arrives and remains safe while at the bus stop.
-The other change of note is regarding late busses.

 If you have an emergency or timely question, please contact the school office.
 Contact information is as follows:

 Newbury Elementary School: (978) 465-5353